AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/accessing-response-tokens.md

 In this example, `result.propositions`, if it exists, will be an array containing personalization propositions related to the event.
 Please see [Rendering personalization content](../rendering-personalization-content.md) for more information on the content of `result.propositions`.

-Let's assume we would like to gather all activity names from all propositions that were automatically rendered by the web SDK and push them into a single array.
-We could then send the single array to a third party.
-In this case, we would:
+Let's assume you would like to gather all activity names from all propositions that were automatically rendered by the web SDK and push them into a single array.
+You could then send the single array to a third party.
+In this case, you would:

 1. Loop through each proposition.
 1. Determine if the SDK rendered the proposition.